Antonedw/teamA2_cheme485_final_project/README.md

 Which tells us the activation energy is 24.90 kcal/mol.

-In reaction 2, the p-diisopropyl benzene production reaction, the rate is:
+In reaction 2, the DIPB production reaction, the rate is:

 rate = k2 * concentration of propylene * concentration of cumene.